pocman/fabric-samples/first-network/kubernetes-ibm/README.md

 ### Why
 We want to improve the development tooling and processes and increase collaboration between data scientists, software developers, and quality engineers.
-To do so, we want to provide an easy way to run Hyperledger Fabric on a laptop.
+To do so, we want to provide **an easy way to run Hyperledger Fabric on a laptop**.

 ### What
 At the end of this exercice, we should be able to :
-* build a HF network on a clean machine with kubernetes install (equivalent of docker-compose up --build)
+* build a Hyperledger Fabric network on a clean machine (equivalent of docker-compose up --build)
 * up and down the network at will (equivalent of docker-compose up|down)
 * clean the environment and all the associated data (equivalent of docker-compose down -v)